conjardev/auto-smartrevise/README.md

 # smartrevise-solver
-A simple JS web addon to solve questions on "Smart Revise"
+A simple JS web addon to solve questions on smartrevise.online

 # Quick-Start guide
 ### Setup